-Pamela Dellal joined Boston Conservatory in 2006, and currently teaches Italian and German diction at the undergraduate and graduate levels in the Voice and Opera Department.
+Pamela Dellal joined the Conservatory in 2006 and currently teaches Italian and German diction at the undergraduate and graduate levels in the voice/opera program.

 As a professional mezzo-soprano, Dellal enjoys a distinguished career as an acclaimed soloist and recitalist.
-She has performed in Symphony Hall, The Kennedy Center, Avery Fisher Hall, and the Royal Albert Hall, and premiered a Harbison chamber work in New York, San Francisco, Boston, and London.
-With the renowned medieval ensemble Sequentia, Dellal recorded the music of Hildegard von Bingen and toured the U.S., Europe, and Australia.
+She has performed at Symphony Hall, the Kennedy Center, Avery Fisher Hall, and the Royal Albert Hall and premiered a Harbison chamber work in New York, San Francisco, Boston, and London.
+With the renowned medieval ensemble Sequentia, Dellal recorded the music of Hildegard von Bingen and toured the United States, Europe, and Australia.
 Passionate about chamber music, early music, and contemporary music, she has appeared frequently with the Boston Early Music Festival, Dinosaur Annex, Boston Musica Viva, Ensemble Chaconne, Blue Heron Renaissance Choir, and the Musicians of the Old Post Road.
-She has been a regular soloist in the Emmanuel Music Bach Cantata series for over thirty years, having performed almost all 200 of Bach’s extant sacred cantatas.
-Her extensive discography of more than thirty titles includes recordings on the Albany, Arabesque, Artona, BMG, CRI, Dorian, Meridian, and KOCH labels.
+She has been a regular soloist in the Emmanuel Music Bach Cantata series for over 30 years, having performed almost all 200 of Bach’s extant sacred cantatas.
+Her extensive discography of more than 30 titles includes recordings on the Albany, Arabesque, Artona, BMG, CRI, Dorian, Meridian, and Koch labels.

-Dellal received a B.M. in vocal performance from Boston University, and acquired experience and advanced training in historical performance practice through her wide-ranging professional engagements.
-Dellal has served as faculty at the Amherst Early Music Festival and Brandeis University, and is currently faculty at the Longy School of Music of Bard College.
-She maintains a private voice studio in Belmont, Massachusetts.
+Dellal received a B.M. in vocal performance from Boston University and acquired experience and advanced training in historical performance practice through her wide-ranging professional engagements.
+She has served as faculty at the Amherst Early Music Festival and Brandeis University and is currently faculty at the Longy School of Music of Bard College.
+Dellal maintains a private voice studio in Belmont, Massachusetts.

 - Complete translations of C.P.E.
 Bach Lieder (C.P.E.
 Bach Complete Edition, Packard Humanities Institute, 2015)—Author

-- Love in Slosberg Village, an original dramatic work based on Brahms Lieder (Brandeis University, 2013)—Creator, Director
+- Love in Slosberg Village, original dramatic work based on Brahms Lieder (Brandeis University, 2013)—Creator, director